52 Facts About William IV

 In 1833, William IV signed a new constitution for Hanover, which empowered the middle class, gave limited power to the lower classes, and expanded the role of the parliament.

-The King and Prime Minister eventually found a modus vivendi; Melbourne applying tact and firmness when called for; while William IV realised that his First Minister was far less radical in his politics than the King had feared.
+The King and Prime Minister eventually found a modus vivendi, with Melbourne applying tact and firmness when called for and William IV realising that his prime minister was far less radical in his politics than the King had feared.

 William IV survived, though mortally ill, to the month after Victoria's coming of age.